krishikamittal/carboncommerce/README.md

 # CarbonCommerce

-AI-powered B2B procurement platform that optimizes for Cost, Carbon, and Reliability — not just price.
+AI-powered B2B procurement platform that optimizes for Cost, Carbon, and Reliability, not just price.

-Built for UniHack (Hack2Skill) 2026.

 ## Problem Statement